Parallels Desktop for Mac Pro Edition was designed for developers, web and graphic designers, power users, and other demanding pros.

 - Rollback Mode support: revert changes on VM shutdown.

-- Access Pro Tools from the menu in VM Title bar: SSH, WEB, DBG, DUMP.
+- Access Pro Tools from the Develop menu: SSH, WEB, DBG, DUMP.

 - Use Netboot for macOS VMs.